-Easter gatherings often include a few alcoholic drinks, but it’s no secret that dogs can’t handle their booze; it hits their bloodstream quickly and can result in a drop in their blood temperature and blood sugar.
+Easter gatherings often include alcoholic drinks, but it’s no secret that dogs can’t handle their booze; it hits their bloodstream quickly and can result in a drop in their blood temperature and blood sugar.
 As worst, this can lead to seizures and respiratory failure.

 If want to share a drink with your dog this Easter, why not opt for a dog-friendly alternative?
 They’ll woof it!

 What to do if you think your dog has been poisoned